Edmund Sonnenblick: Peter Bent Brigham Hospital: 1967–1974

+Albert Einstein College of Medicine: 1975–2007

-In 1975, he relocated to New York City and was appointed the inaugural director of the Cardiology Division at the Albert Einstein College of Medicine.
-With James Scheuer and Leslie Leinwand, Sonnenblick developed the Einstein Cardiovascular Research Office and created the United States' first molecular cardiology program.
-He would remain on faculty at Einstein until 1996, when he was named Chief Emeritus and the Edmond J. Safra Distinguished University Professor of Medicine.
+In 1975, Sonnenblick relocated to New York City and was appointed the inaugural director of the Cardiology Division and Olson Professor of Medicine at the Albert Einstein College of Medicine.
+He soon partnered with the established cardiology program at Montefiore Medical Center, which led to the award of a joint NIH research fellowship training grant and an NIH-supported program project grant, of which Sonnenblick served as the principal investigator.
+With James Scheuer and Leslie Leinwand, Sonnenblick developed the Einstein Cardiovascular Research Center and supported the creation of one of the United States' first molecular cardiology programs.

+During his years as chief of cardiology at Einstein, Sonnenblick continued to train clinical cardiologists and investigators, and stimulated research in both the laboratory and the clinic.
+He and colleagues Steven Factor and Edward Kirk defined the nature of the border zone in myocardial infarction.
+He also authored publications on the effects of hypertension and diabetes on the myocardium, and established a research partnership with Piero Anversa's group at New York Medical College.

-Over the course of his career, Sonnenblick trained more than 300 cardiologists and researchers, authored or co-authored over 600 articles, and made contributions to 16 textbooks on cardiovascular disease.
+Sonnenblick served as a senior editor of Hurst's The Heart for four editions, and as co-editor, with Dr. Michael Lesh, of Progress in Cardiovascular Diseases.
+He was on the editorial board of most of the world's major cardiovascular journals.
+In 1996, upon stepping down as division director, he was named Chief Emeritus and the Edmond J. Safra Distinguished University Professor of Medicine at Einstein.
+He remained an active researcher and clinician until the end of his life.
+Over the course of his career, Sonnenblick trained more than 300 cardiologists and researchers, authored or co-authored over 650 articles, and made contributions to 16 textbooks on cardiovascular disease.
 He was also among the founding members of the Heart Failure Society of America.

+Death

+Sonnenblick was diagnosed with esophageal cancer and continued to attend teaching conferences and make rounds in the coronary care unit and heart failure service at Einstein throughout the final year of his life, contributing what colleagues described as his characteristically brilliant clinical insights even as his illness progressed.
+He died on September 22, 2007 at his home in Darien, Connecticut.

 Personal life

 In 1954, Sonnenblick married Linda Bland, the daughter of Chester Bland, businessman and president of Colt's Manufacturing Company between 1955 and 1958.
 The couple had three daughters.
 His oldest daughter, Emily Sonnenblick, is a radiologist at Mount Sinai Hospital in New York.
 She is married to cancer geneticist and oncologist Kenneth Offit.
 His youngest daughter, Charlotte Sonnenblick, is married to artist and author Adam Van Doren, grandson of Pulitzer Prize-winning poet, Mark Van Doren.
 Sonnenblick's middle daughter, Annie Sonnenblick, died of sepsis in 1984.
 Wesleyan University's annual Sonnenblick Lecture and Annie Sonnenblick Writing Award are named in her honor.

+Sonnenblick was an enthusiastic sailor and owned a series of sailboats, which he would use regularly around Cape Anne and Cape Cod.